bobbyiliev/101-linux-commands-ebook/ebook/en/content/086-the-rsync-command.md

 rsync -avz user@your-remote-server.com:/home/user/dir/
 ```

-The above command would copy all of the files and directories from the current folder on your server to your remote server.
+The above command would copy all the files and directories from the current folder on your server to your remote server.

 Rundown of the command: